vektorious/FM4_dl/README.md

 ```
 If you skipped the Dropbox-Uploader step remove/comment the respective lines in the fm4_dl.sh file.

-Insert your favorites show tag in the script.
+Insert your favorite show tags (variable SHOW_TAGS) and storage location (STORAGE) in the script.
 You can find out your shows tag by looking at the [FM4 API](http://audioapi.orf.at/fm4/json/2.0/broadcasts/) or in the list in the fm4.py file

 Then just run it!